Dolcecullo/astrowings/smartapps/astrowings/test.src/readme.md

 * Format text to ___bold italics___ by surrounding text with triple 'underscore' (\_) characters

 ## About the Author
-This is a short bio about the author (@astrowings) :smile:
+This is a short bio about the author (@astrowings).
+I don't want to post a link to my email address, but if you need to contact me regarding this SmartApp you can do so by emailing the author at Google's email service :smile:
 <img src="https://raw.githubusercontent.com/astrowings/SmartThings/master/images/clown.JPG" width="80" height="80" align="left"><br><br><br>

 ## Contributors